-The individual may submit a pre-application form at any time either before or after entry, if incident occurs while in the program, into an approved educational program.
+The individual may submit a pre-application form at any time either before or after entry into an approved educational program.
 This review may enable the individual to avoid delays in processing the application for examination that is made at the time of graduation.
 The pre-application must be requested directly from the ARRT.
 Submission of a pre-application request form does not waive the application for examination, the examination fee, or any of the other application procedures.
 Confirmation from ARRT may take up to 4 months.